-SPEECH AND HEARING MAJOR: SCIENCE
+MAJOR: SPEECH AND HEARING

+SCIENCE

-The Speech and Hearing Science major has a curriculum that leads to certification by the American Speech-Hearing-Language Association (ASHA), to teaching certification in public schools, and to licensure from the State of Tennessee and other states.
+The Speech and Hearing Science major has a curriculum that leads to certification by the American Speech-Hearing-Language Association (ASHA), to teaching certification in public schools, and to licensure from the State of Tennessee and other states in Speech-Language Pathology.

 The curriculum requires approximately two years of full-time study beyond an acceptable Bachelor's degree.
-The curriculum consists of forty-seven (47) semester hours of required courses.
+The curriculum consists of forty-three (43) semester hours of required courses.